acuity-network/index.acuity.network/content/_index.md

 [[extra.list]]
 title = "Multi-chain 🌏"
-content = 'Currently <a href="https://substrate.io/" target="_blank">Substrate</a> chains can be indexed.
-Support for other chain types such as EVM and Bitcoin is coming.'
+content = 'All Polkadot chains can join the index.'

 [[extra.list]]
 title = "Reduced transaction fees 🪶"
-content = "Less data needs to be stored in on-chain state.
-EVM smart contracts can issue events without topics to save gas."
+content = "Minimise the quantity of data stored in state to make transactions as cheap as possible."

 [[extra.list]]
 title = "Decentralized index discovery 🔍"
-content = 'Index nodes can be registered on the Acuity blockchain.'
+content = 'Index nodes can be registered on the Acuity blockchain or the native chain of the index.'

 +++